Canada’s engagement in Mali

 Humanitarian assistance

 Canada’s humanitarian funding in Mali supports a gender-responsive, multi-sectoral response to the needs of populations affected by conflict and natural disasters, such as drought.
-Canada is working with experienced humanitarian partners to provide vital assistance to particularly vulnerable populations, including internally displaced persons, returnees, refugees and host communities.
-Canada’s assistance is helping to provide food, treatment for acute malnutrition, drinking water, sanitation facilities, health services (including sexual and reproductive health services), and protection services, such as support to survivors of sexual violence.
-In 2021, Canada provided $11 million in gender-sensitive humanitarian assistance to meet urgent needs in Mali.
+Canada is working with experienced humanitarian partners such as the United Nations and the Red Cross to provide vital assistance to crisis-affected people in Mali, including Internally Displaced Persons (IDPs), returnees and host communities.
+Canada’s assistance is helping to provide food, treatment for acute malnutrition, drinking water, sanitation facilities, health services (including sexual and reproductive health services), and protection services to vulnerable populations, including to address needs resulting from the continued violence against civilians, particularly women and children.

 Trade relations

-A foreign investment promotion and protection agreement became effective in June 2016, which should further promote and secure investment between the two countries.
+A Foreign Investment Promotion and Protection Agreement (FIPA) became effective in June 2016, which promotes and secures investment between the two countries.

 Promoting peace, security and stabilization

-Canada supports Mali’s peace and reconciliation process through a range of activities that seek to improve security and stability in the region, support counter-terrorism efforts, and encourage dialogue between the government and armed groups with the ultimate goal of helping to establish a lasting peace in the country.
+Canada supports Mali’s peace and reconciliation process through a range of activities that seek to improve security and stability in the region, support counter-terrorism efforts, and encourage dialogue between key stakeholders with the ultimate goal of helping to establish a lasting peace in the country.

 Canada recognizes that an inclusive political process with an increased and meaningful participation by women is critical to achieving a durable peace in Mali.
-Canada is supporting the implementation of all four pillars of the Algiers Accord: political reform; defence and security sector reform; development; and reconciliation, justice and humanitarian affairs.
+Canada is supporting the implementation of all four pillars of the Accords d’Alger (French only): political reform; defence and security sector reform; development; and reconciliation, justice and humanitarian affairs.
 Canada is providing this support through financing and deployments within the United Nations Multidimensional Integrated Stabilization Mission in Mali (MINUSMA) as well as through civil society partners to build local and regional capacity to increase meaningful participation in peace operations and conflict prevention.

 Peace and Stabilization Operations Program

-Canada’s Peace and Stabilization Operations Program (PSOPs) is leading stabilization programming in Mali and the Sahel.
+Canada’s Peace and Stabilization Operations Program (PSOPs) is funding stabilization programming in Mali and the Sahel.
 Canada has invested more than $30 million from 2016-2019 and is providing an additional $28 million between 2019 and 2022 in Mali and the Sahel in support of civil society organizations, international non-governmental organizations, and the United Nations, among others.
-Canada is also providing $19.8 million to the MINUSMA Trust Fund (2016-2024), and supporting the deployment of two gender advisors to the mission.
+Canada is also providing $19.8 million to the MINUSMA Trust Fund (2016-2024) and supports the deployment of two gender advisors to the mission.

 Operation PRESENCE